MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

-- **Data.region** -The geographical region of the profile card backend service to which user is connected
+- **Data.region** -The country or region of the profile card backend service to which user is connected

 - **Data.tenantAadObjectId** - The tenant to which a user's subscription is tied.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant